FredMadrona/ExpenseTrackerNodeJS/README.md

 ## Description

-Taking the online course about node js I cloned the sample todo project to create a expense tracker.
-Doing this project helped me apply my learnings from the said online course.
+While taking an online course on Node.js, I cloned the sample ToDo project and extended it into an Expense Tracker application.
+This hands-on project helped me apply what I learned from the course, particularly in building full-stack applications with Node.js and Express.

-This repository contains a straightforward full-stack todo application built with Node.js, Express.js, EJS template engine, and MongoDB.
-It serves as an educational resource, particularly for teaching on Udemy, offering a practical example of building a CRUD application with a backend API and a frontend interface.
+The repository originally contains a simple full-stack ToDo app built using Node.js, Express.js, the EJS template engine, and MongoDB.
+It serves as an educational resource—primarily for teaching on Udemy—and provides a practical example of creating a CRUD application with a backend API and a frontend interface.
+By modifying and expanding the project into an Expense Tracker, I gained deeper insight into routing, database operations, and server-side rendering.

 ## Table of Contents